PicoScope 9300 Series

-The display can be gray-scaled or color-graded to aid in analyzing noise and jitter in eye diagrams.
-There is also a statistical display showing the number of failures in both the original mask and the margin.
+There’s a choice of gray-scale and color-graded display modes to aid in analyzing noise and jitter in eye diagrams.
+There is also a statistical display showing a failure count for both the original mask and the margin.

 A comprehensive programmer’s guide is supplied, which details every function of the ActiveX control.

 The SDK can control the oscilloscope over the USB or the LAN port.

 |25 GHz sampling oscilloscope||tick||tick|

 |Clock recovery (11.3 Gb/s)||tick||tick|